 The second deadline is to submit a critical appraisal by Friday, 14th May 2021 at 23.59 UK time

 You will have between 00.01 on Sunday, 23rd May 2021 and 23.59 UK time on Friday, 28th May 2021 to complete your final exam

 More information will be provided in due course and a team will be available to support you with your assignments

 Summer School Accreditation and Edorsements

-Up to 100% fee waiver for 15 scholarships available for those from Low to Middle-Income Countries (LMICs).
+11 scholarships awarded to candidates from Low to Middle-Income Countries (LMICs).
 Made possible by unrestricted educational scholarship support from the International Union of Nutritional Sciences (IUNS), DSM Nutrition, University of Parma School of Advanced Studies on Food Sciences and Nutrition, as well as the NNEdPro Global Centre in conjunction with BMJ Nutrition, Prevention and Health, and the International Academy of Nutrition Educators (IANE).

 About the NNEdPro Summer School

 The 2021 edition of the Summer School is co-organised with the School of Advanced Studies on Food and Nutrition of the University of Parma, Italy, and will be delivered by a contingent of internationally recognised lecturers for the occasion.